engintoklu/selin/README.md

             (print "I caught my-error2")
         )
         (error
-            (print "I will catch any type of error which is not handled above") )
+            (print "I catch any type of error which is not handled above") )
     )